Call Now Request FREE consultation - 1866-758-4529

 C. When is random drug testing required?

-Pre-employment drug testing is required before an employer can permit a new CDL driver to operate a commercial motor vehicle on a public road.
+Pre-employment drug testing is required before an employer can let a new CDL driver operate a commercial motor vehicle on a public road.

-Post-accident drug testing is mandatory whenever a driver is involved in a fatal accident or receives a ticket from an injury accident or a vehicle-disabling accident.
-The alcohol test must take place within eight hours and the drug test within 32 hours.
+Post-accident drug testing is required whenever a driver is involved in a fatal accident or receives a ticket from an injury accident or a vehicle-disabling accident.
+The alcohol test must be done within 8 hours, and the drug test within 32 hours.

 Random drug testing is done on an unannounced basis when the driver is “on-duty” or just before or after becoming on-duty.

-Follow-up testing is required for those eligible for returning to duty.
-There is a maximum of five years for follow-up testing for drivers who have tested positive for a refused test.
+Follow-up testing is required for those eligible to return to duty.
+There is a maximum of 5 years for follow-up testing for drivers who tested positive for a refused test.

-Drug testing procedures for truck drivers typically involve a series of steps designed to ensure compliance and safety.
+The drug testing process for truckers involves a series of steps to ensure compliance and safety.

-1. Pre-employment testing: This mandatory test must be completed by all new hires before they can start working.
-It ensures that only drug-free individuals are allowed to operate commercial motor vehicles.
+1. Pre-employment testing: This mandatory test must be done by all new hires before they can start working.
+It ensures only drug-free individuals are allowed to operate commercial motor vehicles.

-2. Random testing: Conducted on an unannounced basis, random tests ensure that drivers remain compliant with drug-free policies at all times.
+2. Random testing: Done on an unannounced basis, random tests ensure drivers always remain compliant with drug-free policies.
 This periodic testing helps deter substance use among drivers.

-3. Post-accident testing: After an accident, regardless of fault, drivers must undergo drug testing.
-This step is crucial in determining whether substance use contributed to the incident.
+3. Post-accident testing: After an accident, regardless of fault, drivers must be drug tested.
+This step is critical to determine if substance use contributed to the incident.

-4. Reasonable suspicion testing: When a supervisor has reasonable suspicion that a driver is under the influence of a prohibited substance, they can mandate a drug test.
-This helps address potential substance abuse issues promptly.
+4. Reasonable suspicion testing: When a supervisor has reasonable suspicion that a driver is under the influence of a prohibited substance, they can require a drug test.
+This addresses potential substance abuse issues promptly.

-5. Return-to-duty testing: After completing a rehabilitation program for substance abuse, drivers must pass a return-to-duty test before resuming their responsibilities.
+5. Return-to-duty testing: After completing a rehabilitation program for substance abuse, drivers must pass a return-to-duty test before resuming their duties.
 This ensures they are fit to operate commercial vehicles safely.

-Several types of drug tests are administered to truck drivers to ensure comprehensive screening for prohibited substances:
+Several types of drug tests are administered to truckers to ensure comprehensive screening for prohibited substances:

 What Do Drug Tests Screen For?